 - Only run your own GPU infrastructure when you have a clear cost or performance reason to do so.

-The Three Rules of Solo Infrastructure
+The Three Rules of Early-Stage Infrastructure

-After working with dozens of solo founders, here are the three rules we always give:
+After working with dozens of pre-seed and seed startups, here are the three rules we always give:

 Rule 1: Automate Everything You Do Twice